leventemo/irreg/README.md

 when compiling the list of verbs:
 * I only included what reputable dictionaries (OALD/Cambridge Dictionary) for learners of English list as word entries
-* I included prefixed verbs when considered useful for language learning purposes
+* I included compound and prefixed verbs when considered useful for language learning purposes
 * that's not to say everything that is found in them is included

 ### The levels